 Click to Expand

-September 2020 – Berggren was enjoying a solid 2019-2020 campaign before suffering a season ending injury in January.
-He played at a 0.5 point per game pace as a 19 year old for Skelleftea in Sweden’s top professional league, and was a key player for the Swedish World Junior squad with five points in seven games.
+September 2020 – Berggren was enjoying a solid 2019-2020 campaign before suffering a season-ending injury in January.
+He played at a 0.5 point per game pace as a 19-year-old for Skelleftea in Sweden’s top professional league and was a key player for the Swedish World Junior squad with five points in seven games.
 He will look to build off of last season as he continues his development with Skelleftea in 2020-2021.
 The 33rd overall selection in 2018, Berggren was chosen for his offensive upside.
-He is a slick puck handler and a smooth skater with above average vision.
-He is not scared to attempt high risk passes but shows a tendency to rush plays under pressure.
-His lack of size and strength have been an issue against stronger opponents and it has caused problems for Berggren in one-on-one battles as well as when he is forced to play through traffic.
+He is a slick puck handler and a smooth skater with above-average vision.
+He is not scared to attempt high-risk passes but shows a tendency to rush plays under pressure.
+His lack of size and strength has been an issue against stronger opponents and it has caused problems for Berggren in one-on-one battles as well as when he is forced to play through traffic.
 He will have to improve in these areas if he’s going to make effective use of his offensive skills at the next level.
 Nick Richard